Zaffe24/Costea-et-al.-2024/README.md

 Repository containing the full set of scripts for the generation and visualization of the computational analyses in [Costea et al., 2024](https://doi.org/10.1101/2024.06.24.600391).

 The scripts are organized according to the figures in the publication.

+The raw data can be accessed here: https://ega-archive.org/studies/EGAS50000000582